 Diarrhea vs. Constipation

 Sometimes diarrhea looks like constipation, especially in unsupervised outdoor dogs.
 A constipated dog strains but produces little to no stool, while a dog with profuse diarrhea may strain repeatedly due to urgency.
-As a rule of thumb: dogs with diarrhea usually pass stool within a couple of hours.
-If your dog strains unproductively for more than six hours, constipation is more likely.
-If no stool passes within a full day, veterinary care is recommended.
+As a general comparison, dogs with diarrhea usually pass stool within a few hours, while dogs with constipation may strain repeatedly with little to no output.
+Ongoing unproductive straining or failure to pass stool warrants veterinary evaluation.

 When to Be Concerned